A playful communication tool that combats boredom & agitation in people with dementia.

-Call to mind… is a specially designed board game that helps get to know and understand the thinking, likes and dislikes of someone with dementia.
-This tool also stimulates memories and encourages conversations, both as the game is played and in everyday interactions.
+This is a Communication Game, specially designed to get people talking and connecting.
+It helps get to know and understand the thinking, likes and dislikes of someone with dementia or any memory loss.
 It can be played at home with friends and family or in the professional setting of a care home, day care centre, hospital or memory café.
 It helps reduce boredom, agitation and loneliness.

 “Play is the highest form of research” Albert Einstein

 Researched by a team at University College London

 Parent or friend with dementia?

 This is an entertaining, non-threatening game to play, yet can uncover thoughts, memories and opinions quickly, easily and enjoyably.

 Playing this offers the opportunity to talk openly and freely about what matters in someone’s life today.

 This gives the opportunity to suggest activities and discover whether they are familiar and liked or disliked.